Policy last updated

 Licence to use school premises

-Principals must ensure that any arrangement for a NDIS funded therapist to regularly attend school premises is formalised by the therapist signing a licence to use the school premises.
-An NDIS funded therapist should not be allowed to commence providing regular therapy on school grounds until the Licence Agreement is signed.
+Principals must ensure that any arrangement for an NDIS funded therapist to regularly attend school premises is formalised by the therapist signing a licence to use the school premises.
+An NDIS funded therapist should not be allowed to commence providing regular therapy on school grounds until the relevant licence agreement is signed.

-The Licence Agreement sets out three possible signing clauses for therapists:
+The licence agreement sets out 3 possible signing clauses for therapists:

 - where the therapist operates/is entering the licence as a company